 Other ways to say: Make peace, change for the better

-Fun Fact/Origin: This comes from the Bible, where tools of war are changed into farming tools.
+Fun Fact/Origin: Comes from the Bible (Isaiah 2:4), where weapons of war are changed into farming tools.

 Meaning: A tense or scary moment where something bad might happen.